-- (a) The Dental Board of California.

-- (b) The Medical Board of California.

-- (c) The State Board of Optometry.

-- (d) The California State Board of Pharmacy.

-- (e) The Veterinary Medical Board.

-- (f) The California Board of Accountancy.

-- (g) The California Architects Board.

-- (h) The State Board of Barbering and Cosmetology.

-- (i) The Board for Professional Engineers, Land Surveyors, and Geologists.

-- (i) The Contractors State License Board.

-- (k) The Bureau for Private Postsecondary Education.

-- (I) The Bureau of Household Goods and Services.

-- (m) The Board of Registered Nursing.

-- (n) The Board of Behavioral Sciences.

-- (o) The State Athletic Commission.

-- (p) The Cemetery and Funeral Bureau.

-- (g) The Bureau of Security and Investigative Services.

-- (r) The Court Reporters Board of California.

-- (s) The Board of Vocational Nursing and Psychiatric Technicians.

-- (t) The Landscape Architects Technical Committee.

-- (u) The Division of Investigation.

-- (v) The Bureau of Automotive Repair.

-- (w) The Respiratory Care Board of California.

-- (x) The Acupuncture Board.

-- (y) The Board of Psychology.

-- (z) The Podiatric Medical Board of California.

-- (aa) The Physical Therapy Board of California.

-- (ab) The Arbitration Review Program.

-- (ac) The Physician Assistant Board.

-- (ad) The Speech-Language Pathology and Audiology and Hearing Aid Dispensers Board.

-- (ae) The California Board of Occupational Therapy.

-- (af) The Osteopathic Medical Board of California.
+- (a) The Dental Board of California. - (b) The Medical Board of California. - (c) The California State Board of Optometry. - (d) The California State Board of Pharmacy. - (e) The Veterinary Medical Board. - (f) The California Board of Accountancy. - (a) The California Architects Board. - (h) The State Board of Barbering and Cosmetology. - (i) The Board for Professional Engineers, Land Surveyors, and Geologists. - (i) The Contractors State License Board. - (k) The Bureau for Private Postsecondary Education. - (I) The Bureau of Household Goods and Services. - (m) The Board of Registered Nursing. - (n) The Board of Behavioral Sciences. - (o) The State Athletic Commission. - (p) The Cemetery and Funeral Bureau. - (q) The Bureau of Security and Investigative Services. - (r) The Court Reporters Board of California. - (s) The Board of Vocational Nursing and Psychiatric Technicians. - (t) The Landscape Architects Technical Committee. - (u) The Division of Investigation. - (v) The Bureau of Automotive Repair. - (w) The Respiratory Care Board of California. - (x) The Acupuncture Board. - (v) The Board of Psychology. - (z) The Podiatric Medical Board of California. - (aa) The Physical Therapy Board of California. - (ab)The Arbitration Review Program. - (ac) The Physician Assistant Board. - (ad)The Speech-Language Pathology and Audiology and Hearing Aid Dispensers Board. - (ae) The California Board of Occupational Therapy. - (af) The Osteopathic Medical Board of California.

-- (ag) The Naturopathic Medicine Committee.
+- (aq)The Naturopathic Medicine Committee.

 - (ah) The Dental Hygiene Board of California.

 - (ai) The Professional Fiduciaries Bureau.

 - (ai) The State Board of Chiropractic Examiners.

 - (ak) The Bureau of Real Estate Appraisers.

 - (al) The Structural Pest Control Board.

-- (am) The Bureau of Cannabis Control.

-- (an) Any other boards, offices, or officers subject to its jurisdiction by law.
+- (am) Any other boards, offices, or officers subject to its jurisdiction by law.

-- (ao) This section shall become operative on July 1, 2018.
 (Amended by Stats.
-2020, Ch.
-312, Sec.
-2. (SB 1474) Effective January 1, 2021.)
+2021, Ch.
+630, Sec.
+2. (AB 1534) Effective January 1, 2022.)